 - Provision of affordable housing combined with sustainable employment opportunities;

-- Also, because health and environmental & social responsibility is an integral part of the marketing and therefore the economic wellbeing of the region, we can expect to see an end to conflicts of interest that have been seen between the production processes of different sectors and the needs of the rest of the region’s residents.
+- Also, because health and environmental & social responsibility is an integral part of the marketing and therefore the economic well-being of the region, we can expect to see an end to conflicts of interest that have been seen between the production processes of different sectors and the needs of the rest of the region’s residents.

 - The high focus given to learning as integral to the life of the community settlers, together with ready access to IT, means that the educational and training needs of their younger members can largely be met within the community networks.
-Job preparation will be based on action learning and self development of opportunities within an entrepreneurial culture.
+Job preparation will be based on action learning and local development of opportunities within an entrepreneurial culture.